Charles C. Lynch: National controversy

 Lynch became a national figure in the dispute between state and federal marijuana laws when Drew Carey and Reason TV published a story and video about Lynch's case.
 Other national news networks picked up on the story and Lynch appeared on MSNBC's "Marijuana Inc." Al Roker Reporting, ABC News 20/20 with John Stossel "Bailouts and Bull" and Larry King Live.
 The Lynch story also appeared in an online article on Time and briefly mentioned in the April 6, 2009, edition of top ten news stories.
 Lynch and his supporters also staged protests that before the Federal Court House in Los Angeles in October 2008 and February 2009 drawing media attention to those individuals caught between conflicting state and federal drug laws.

-Trial and conviction
+Legal Proceedings

 The trial, US vs Charles C. Lynch, began on July 22, 2008, in Los Angeles Federal Court.
 Lynch was not allowed to mention state medical marijuana laws.
 The evidence submitted and used by the government against Lynch during the trial was highly controversial and biased.
 Much of Lynch's own testimony and evidence was stricken from the record and not allowed to be considered by the jury.
 On August 6, 2008, Charles Lynch was convicted in federal court on five counts relating to operating his state legal medical marijuana dispensary: